12 Old-School Restaurants in Houston for a Classic Night Out

 Midtown

-Heavily known for their old-timey interior and exquisite, rum-flambéed Bananas Foster, this hotspot has been dominating Houston since 1967.
+Well known for their old-timey interior and exquisite, rum-flambéed Bananas Foster, this hotspot has been dominating Houston since 1967.
 Brennan’s actually came off the heels of their older, and just as popular, sister restaurant Commander’s Palace, which is stationed in New Orleans.
 They both embody a menu that’s rooted in Gulf Coast classics, but their Midtown location fully embraces a modern Texas touch.
-Their crawfish-brimmed enchiladas and fine fish have undergone a mesquite-grilled makeover.
+Their crawfish-brimmed enchiladas and Redfish have undergone a mesquite-grilled makeover.
 However, there are plenty of other dishes that are worth checking out.
-Customers can slurp on fresh oysters by the pound, warm up with their Snapping Turtle Soup, or keep it airy with their massive crab cakes jazzed with an herb salad.
+Customers can slurp on fresh oysters by the pound, warm up with their Snapping Turtle Soup, or keep it light with their massive crab cakes jazzed with an herb salad.

 Montrose

 Houston's culinary landscape boasts plenty of old-school eateries and the nightlife scene is right up there in age with great vintage bars.
-Operating since the late 1920’s, this neighborhood haunt once served as a place where locals could purchase ice.
+Operating since the late 1920s, this neighborhood haunt once was a place where locals could purchase ice.
 Several kitschy picnic tables later and the ice house transformed into an open-patio beer palace.
 When visiting, slide in the nearest chair (if not completely filled) and cozy up with some slow-cooked barbacoa tacos from the neighboring Tacos Tierra Caliente food truck.
-Cheers to the freakin’ weekend, indeed.

 How to book: Stop by for first come, first served seating.